Darien, Connecticut: Emergency Medical Services

-An ambulance service, known as "Darien EMS – Post 53" is the only ambulance service in the nation run by high school student volunteers and responds to over 1,500 emergency calls annually.
+Darien's emergency medical service, known as "Darien EMS – Post 53," is the only ambulance service in the nation run by high school student volunteers and responds to over 1,500 emergency calls annually.
 The service provides emergency care at no cost to the patient, funded entirely by private donations from town residents.
 Teenagers are allowed to perform patient care because Connecticut is one of the few states in the nation which allows emergency medical technicians to be certified at age 16.
 Paramedics are contracted from Stamford EMS for advanced life support, and the "young adults" respond alongside adult supervisors.

 Fire

 Darien is protected by three all-volunteer fire departments: Darien Fire Department, Noroton Fire Department, and Noroton Heights Fire Department.
+Volunteer firefighters from all three departments, along with Post 53 personnel, are credited with evacuating 50 people from an I-95 bus fire during a January 2026 snow storm.

+Police

+The Darien Police Department, with its 53 sworn officers, is the town's law enforcement agency.
+The Tokeneke Tax District is patrolled by the Tokeneke Patrol, contracted constables with arrest powers who work alongside Darien Police.

 Transportation

 The town is served by two train stations, Noroton Heights and Darien station.
-The Connecticut Turnpike (Interstate 95) and Post Road (U.S. Route 1) pass through Darien.
+The Connecticut Turnpike (Interstate 95) and Post Road (Connecticut Route 1) pass through Darien.
 Interstate 95 has rest stops in Darien for the southbound and northbound lanes.